 Make sure that the token is registered to Stringee Server successfully.
 Otherwise, you can not receive push notification.

-To handle the creation, rotation, and updating of registration tokens, use a service that extends FirebaseInstanceIdService.
-To use FirebaseInstanceIdService, you need to add the following in your app manifest:
+To receive messages, use a service that extends FirebaseMessagingService.
+Your service should override the onMessageReceived and onNewToken callbacks.
+To use FirebaseMessagingService, you need to add the following in your app manifest:

 <service